serenity-is/docs/tutorials/movies/filtering_with_multiple_genre_list.md

 )
 ```

-So i'm adding a WHERE filter to main query with Where method, using an EXISTS criteria:
+So I'm adding a WHERE filter to main query with Where method, using an EXISTS criteria:

 ```cs
 query.Where(Criteria.Exists(